shanbhag10/TweetSmart/README.md

 ## Running Instructions

+Note: Please change the twitter_keys.csv file with your own Twitter Developer API access tokens.
+Also, please change the absolute paths to the directories to your own paths.

+1. **Initialize:**
-1. Clone the repository and enter our code directory.
+Clone the repository and enter our code directory.
 `git clone https://github.ncsu.edu/sshanbh2/TweetSmart.git`
 `cd TweetSmart/code`

+2. **Gather Usernames**
-2. In order to get a good number of random usernames (~10000) to perform our analysis on:
+We need a good number of *random* usernames (~10000) to perform our analysis on:
 Run:
 `python3 getUserNames.py <start_username>`

-Start_username can be any username whose connections will give us a list of 10K users.
-We have used 'elonmusk' for obtaining our data.
+*Start_username can be any username whose connections will give us a list of 10K users.
+We have used 'elonmusk' for obtaining our data.*

+3. **Sharding data**
+We have made 13 shards of 750 usernames each which gave us 9750 usernames in total.
+We would have more shards if we have more usernames.
+Run:
+`python3 shard.py <shard_size>`
+*We have used block size = 750*

+4. **Getting likes count (Mapper 1)**
+We now need to get likes of each user from Twitter_Favorites_list API and counting the number of likes for each particular user.
+Run:
+`python3 twitter_likes.py <shard_number>`

+5. **Calculating Top 5 (Mapper 2):**
+Now, we need to reverse map the likes to find out the top interests of each user.
+Hence, we check the top 5 likes count for each user from the output of Mapper 1 and reverse map the user to the poster so that we know that the particular user should be notified when the poster posts any content.
+Run:
+`python3 top5.py <shard_number>`

+6. **Combine (Reduce):**
+We need to combine the outputs of all shards as same poster might be present in multiple shards.
+This script takes care of combining results into one reduced output.
+Run:
+`python3 reduce.py`

+Using the output of reduce.py, we can figure out who all should be notified when one particular user posts some content.